-Midterm (Exam): 20%
+Midterm (Online Exam): 20%

-Final (Exam + Essay): 20%
+Final (Online Exam + Short Essay): 20%

-\Any in-class work that you turn in gets you an automatic 100%.
+\Any in-class exercises that you turn in gets you an automatic 100%.

-\\The quizzes will be open-book and taken online at your own leisure.
-Each quiz will be up for a week.
-You can take a quiz a second time if desired, and the highest grade will automatically be recorded.

-\\\Discussion participation will also get you a guaranteed 100%, provided you do the following each week:

-(1) Post a substantive answer to the discussion prompt (it has to be obvious that you read the assigned reading and that you really thought about the topic).

-(2) Post at least one thoughtful reply to a peer's post.
-You should always stick to the issue and the arguments, and never stoop to personal attacks.

-- (3) Reply to me if I respond to your post. - (4) Complete (1) and (2) within a week of the Discussion prompt appearing on Canvas.
+- \\Discussion participation will also get you a guaranteed 100%, provided you do the following each week: - (1) Post a substantive answer to the discussion prompt (it has to be obvious that you read the assigned reading and that you really thought about the topic). - (2) Post at least one thoughtful reply to a peer's post.
+You should always stick to the issue and the arguments, and never resort to personal attacks. - (3) Reply to me if I respond to your post. - (4) Complete (1) and (2) within a week of the Discussion prompt appearing on Canvas.

-Please note: Late work will be assessed on a case-by-case basis.
+Please note: Missed in-class exercises and quizzes can NOT be made up, so it's very important to always show up to class.
+However, you can miss up to two in-class exercises/quizzes without it affecting your grade.